Key points:

 Essentially, neurodiversity celebrates those who are neurologically different while neurotypicality adheres to what is societally accepted as “normal”.
 By understanding both terms, we can create an inclusive environment that recognizes each person’s unique neurological makeup and encourages individuals to reach their highest potential.

 Neurodiversity is a concept that recognises and respects the different ways in which individuals’ brains are wired.
-As understanding of this concept has developed over time, so too has our awareness of the best ways to support neurodivergent young people.
+As our understanding of this concept has developed over time, so too has our awareness of the best ways to support neurodivergent young people.
 We’ll take a look at what countries around the world are doing to provide the best support for neurodivergent children and young people.

 Common Misconceptions About Neurodiverse Individuals

 When it comes to neurodiversity, you may be familiar with the term, but find yourself still a bit confused as to what it means.
 The truth is that both neurotypical and neurodiverse individuals are perfectly capable of being successful in their chosen fields—it’s just that they approach tasks and experiences differently.
-Despite this, many misconceptions exist in regard to neurodiverse individuals.
+Despite this, many misconceptions exist concerning neurodiverse individuals.
 Here are a few of the most common ones:

 Myth 1: Neurodiverse Individuals Have Intellectual Disabilities